sambacha/mev-docs/Flashbots/Introduction.md

 ### MEV Roast

 MEV Roast is a semi-monthly discussion that stems from the research collective MEV Pi-rate Ship tradition.
-It's meant to service as a communication bridge between Flashbots and the broader community interested in understanding MEV and contribute to our research and engineering efforts.
+It's meant to service as a communication bridge between Flashbots and the broader community interested in understanding MEV and contribute to our research and [[Engineering]] efforts.
 The format of our Roast is meant to invite constructive criticism on the Flashbots efforts and to address open questions.
 | No. |Date | Roast Master | Agenda | Notes | Recording |
 |:---|:---|:---|---|---|:---|
 8 | Nov 25 | @danrobinson | [agenda](https://github.com/flashbots/pm/issues/1) | [slides](https://docs.google.com/presentation/d/1R0P-ypkiPJw-re0oKlkXkCF03UaVq_0fVnO9J0ewh1Q/edit?usp=sharing) | [video](https://drive.google.com/file/d/1bMwtTKtOITYr2DV_59RngOQADL4I3cWR/view?usp=sharing) |